NCIOCPL/.github/.github/ISSUE_TEMPLATE/design-solution.md

 1. Specification

-### Specs / InVision:
+### Specs / Figma:
-*Design specs indicated in the InVision links below.
-Please view in the inspect mode along with the comments panel*
+*Design specs indicated in the Figma links below.
+Please view in the Dev mode along with the comments panel*
-1. InVision link
+1. Figma Link

 #### Technical Constraints